denten-books/plain-text/4-screen.md

 Abstract geometric patterns predominate in the first dozen or so search
 results: often forming curved, three-dimensional tunnels or lines that resemble circuit boards.
-There are things too of course, cheap and expensive consumer things like scanners, flash cards, circuit boards, and backup drives, but most of all it is cameras---digital cameras, which stand in stark contrast to "traditional film photography."
+There are things too of course, cheap and expensive consumer things like scanners, memory cards, circuit boards, and backup drives, but most of all there are cameras---digital cameras, which stand in stark contrast to "traditional film photography."
 Few marketplace objects exhibit such a strong sense of the opposition between the digital and the analog as a consumer camera.

-These search pages also contain the outdated clichés of yesterday's digital detritus: digital clocks, purple lightning bolts, and the abstract chrome landscapes made widely available by graphic editing software in the 1990s.
+These search pages also contain the outdated clichés of yesterday's digital
+detritus: digital clocks, purple lightning bolts, and the abstract chrome landscapes made widely available by graphic editing software in the 1990s.
 There are numbers.
 The preferred arrangement is in a torrential grid---the matrix---descending in the background, behind a generic humanoid form, also translucent.
 Or better yet: alphanumeric characters comprising a globe or a face.
 Ones and zeros are best arranged as an unending string, which runs at a slight angle on the Z-axis and beyond the frame, foregrounding whatever object that is meant to take on the digital as a property: the digital wake.

-When we constrict the image-search chronologically to the twenty-first century, we see these cool-blue images give way to a more varied palette: bright prime greens, yellows, and reds in retro-geometric pixelated shapes.
-Pixels take the place of numbers here---not the small, invisible pixels of contemporary computer screens, but the large and boxy pixels that by their pronounced boxiness flaunt the digital being of the image.
-Such an image alludes to the time when pixels really did stand out as individual units---the technology not being refined enough to produce the illusion of visual continuity.
-This faux lo-fi aesthetic likely appeals to the romantic nostalgia many feel for the early days of computing, and yet it also works as an assertion of independence from that history.
+When we constrict the image-search to the twenty-first century, we see these cool-blue images give way to a more varied palette: bright prime greens, yellows, and reds in retro-geometric pixelated shapes.
+Pixels take the place of numbers here---not the small, invisible pixels of contemporary computer screens, but the large and boxy pixels that by their pronounced boxiness flaunt their digital being.
+These images allude to a time when pixels really did stand out as individual units, when technology was not refined enough to produce the illusion of visual continuity.
+This faux lo-fi aesthetic likely appeals to the romantic nostalgia many feel for the early days of computing, and yet it also asserts its independence from that history.
 No longer shall the digital serve to emulate reality, nor be judged merely by its degree of lifelike verisimilitude.
 The blocky world of Markus Persson's *Minecraft* (2009) stands in antithesis to the magical realism of Cyan's *Myst* (1995), the best-selling graphic-adventure PC game of the twentieth century.
 Where the critics lauded the latter for its moody and atmospheric photo-realistic environments, the former embraces the playful, 8-bit, low-fidelity aesthetic of gaming consoles from the 1980s.
 The pseudo-pixelated world of Minecraft encourages its inhabitants to experiment with deconstruction, producing cuboid landscapes that foreground discontinuity of form and surface.

-The iconography of the digital works in the other direction too, by approaching and challenging the perceived continuity of the analog world.
+Digital iconography works in another direction too, by approaching and challenging the perceived continuity of the analog world.
 Liquid-metal *Photoshop* font effects are thus supplanted by hyperrealistic renderings of fire, smoke, and water: fluid elements that are difficult to render digitally, especially in movement.
 Digital alchemy approaches the boundaries of technological possibility, but absent the constraints of realism it pushes past reality, past nature, and past mere fidelity to the natural world.
 A real-world explosion caught on film looks cheap in comparison to its cinematic "special-effects" simulacrum.
 A blazing corporate logo rendered digitally would lose much of its appeal were it produced by literally lighting a logograph on fire.
 The burning digital logograph does not just say "We are hot!" or "We are on fire!" (that would be too naive)---it says that our fire is better than fire, more vivid and more lifelike.
 The digital fire is the ideal, Platonic image of fire: an image that all fires should emulate.

-I am eliciting these digital commonplaces to get at the conflicting popular intuitions about "the digital" as something at once discrete, angular, and therefore reductive and deterministic, but also shiny, smooth, perfect, and liquid in the way that threatens to drown out and to transcend (instead of reducing or determining) everything susceptible to the patina of time, everything having distinct shape and anatomy.
-Think here about the transition between films *The Terminator* and *Terminator 2*, where the "bad" robot that sets out to destroy humanity is cast at first in the guise of an animatronic mechanism, but then as an amorphous puddle of mercury that makes the original mechanical Arnold look like a friend and savior [@cameron_terminator_2001;
+I am evoking these commonplaces to get at the conflicting popular intuitions about "the digital" as something at once discrete, angular, and therefore reductive and deterministic, but also shiny, smooth, perfect, and liquid in the way that drowns out or transcends everything susceptible to time, everything that has a distinct shape and anatomy.
+Consider the transition between between *The Terminator* and *Terminator 2*.
+In the former, the "bad" robot that sets out to destroy humanity is cast as an animatronic mechanism.
+In the latter, it is an amorphous puddle of mercury that makes the original mechanical Arnold seem like a friend and savior [@cameron_terminator_2001;
 @cameron_terminator_2003].
-The first terminates with shotguns and tire irons, where the second morphs into human shapes and pours itself inside, threatening life from within.
+The first terminates with shotguns and tire irons;
+the second morphs into human shapes and pours itself inside, threatening life from within.

-Like the terminators of yesteryear, digital sprites and bogeymen lose their hold over popular imagination.
+Like the terminators of yesteryear, digital sprites and bogeymen have lost their hold over popular imagination.
 Digital photography, digital clocks, and digital humanities already ring archaic in their futuristic ambition, going the way of e- or i- anything: the way of retro-suffixes like -bot, -mat, -lux, and -tron.
-The digital dissolves into the everyday as all clocks, all books, all texts, and all human activity passes through some form of "digital being."
+The digital dissolves into the everyday as all clocks, all books, all texts, in short, all human activity passes through some form of "digital being."
 My aim here and throughout has been to understand what is meant by its
 evocation: to "come to terms," to make visible, to disturb it, to denature, and to make it strange again.

-Although the quality of being digital plays a central role in the formation of new compounds like "digital media," "digital humanities," or the "digital divide," what the digital means often contains entirely conflicting qualities depending on the context.
-In some cases, digitality stands in opposition to the notion of naturally "analog" human experience.
-In this view, digital media reduce "fuzzy" and indeterminate human experience to something binary, discrete, and deterministic.
-For example, in his influential monograph *The Cultural Logic of Computation* David Golumbia insists that "languages are not codes."
+"Digital media," "digital humanities," "the digital divide:" they share a word, but "digital" suggests entirely differing qualities depending on the context.
+In some cases, digitality stands in opposition to a notion of naturally "analog" human experience.
+Thus, digital media reduce "fuzzy" and indeterminate human experience to something binary, discrete, and deterministic.
+In his influential monograph *The Cultural Logic of Computation*, for example, David Golumbia insists that "languages are not codes."
 Human language practice for him therefore should not be reduced to a "single correct interpretation" or "at the absolute limit, a determinate number of discrete interpretations" [@golumbia_cultural_2009, 291].
 "To submit a phenomenon to computation," Golumbia writes, "is to striate otherwise-smooth details, analog details" [@golumbia_cultural_2009, 159].
-Following Deleuze, Golumbia conceives of "striated space" in opposition to spaces "smooth" and "analog" like brains, society, politics, language, and baseball [@golumbia_cultural_2009, 231 & 343].
+Following Deleuze, he conceives of "striated space" in opposition to spaces "smooth" and "analog" like brains, society, politics, language, and baseball [@golumbia_cultural_2009, 231 & 343].
 For Golumbia, striated and digital phenomena fall under suspicion because "our society is already oriented towards binarisms, hierarchy, and instrumental rationality"